jjlatval/MEG-inverse-UNet/README.md

         * RAM: 32 GB
         * GPU: NVidia Geforce 1080 Ti
         * Training the U-Net with ico3 subdivision takes 235 epochs and roughly 30 hours with this setup

-## TODO: guide for building Tensorflow with SSE4.2 and AVX for CPU users

 #### MacOS Prerequisite steps: